abdurahmanadilovic/hybrid-ar-app/README.md

 - **Repositories**: Implement repository interfaces and manage data operations
-- **Models**: Data transfer objects and mapping logic -
+- **Models**: Data transfer objects and mapping logic

 #### Presentation Layer

 - **Views**: UI components responsible for rendering the AR experience and user interface
 - **ViewModels**: Handle UI logic and state management, communicating between Views and Use Cases

-### Key Use cases
+### Use cases

-- GetInitialWorldPosition: Get the initial world position
+- `GetInitialWorldPositionUseCase`: Get the initial world position
+- `CreateCubeUseCase`: Creates a new cube with random name, color and fixed sample size
-- CreateAndAddCube: Creates and adds a new cube at the specified tap location
+- `AddCubeToViewUseCase`: Combines `GetInitialWorldPositionUseCase` and `CreateCubeUseCase` to create a new cube and forward origin offset
 - Calculate angle of the arrow pointing to the current selected cube

 ### Modules